 This is equivalent to taking 15 * 2048 steps in 60,000 milliseconds.

-Hence to run the motor at an speed of 15 rpm.
-It would require a delay of 2ms after every step.
-In another way, we can say that it would require a delay of 1ms after every half step.
+Hence to run the motor at an speed of 15 rpm, it requires a delay of 2ms after every step.
+In another words, we can say that it would require a delay of 1ms after every half step.

 ULN2003 Stepper Motor Driver Module